-Heavy metals are a natural part of one’s diet, but too much of the wrong type of metal and you can be in trouble.
-While metals like zinc, selenium, and copper are an important part of your diet, others, like lead and mercury, can cause severe health problems.
+Heavy metals are a natural part of one’s diet, but if you’re experiencing chronic exposure to the wrong type of metal you could be in trouble.
+While essential elements like zinc, selenium, and copper are an important part of your diet, other toxic metals, like lead, methylmercury, cadmium, thallium, and mercury, can cause severe health problems like lead poisoning and cadmium exposure.

-These metals have been linked to conditions such as Alzheimer’s disease, muscular dystrophy, Parkinson’s disease, and even cancer.
-Since these heavy metals are commonly used in many industries, they’re common pollutants that are found in the natural world as well.
-Through the foods you eat and the water you drink, you may be taking in an abnormally high level of these metals.
-Catching them early is vital for maintaining optimal health.
+Toxic elements have been linked to negative health effects, such as Alzheimer’s disease, muscular dystrophy, Parkinson’s disease, and even cancer.
+Since high levels of heavy metals are commonly used in many industries, these environmental toxins are frequently found in the natural world as well.
+Through your food and your drinking water, you may be taking in an abnormally high level of heavy metals.
+Catching this early is vital for minimizing the negative health effects of these potentially toxic elements.

-So if you’re afraid that you may be exposed to unhealthy levels of heavy metals, it’s important that you test for them.
-This will allow you to make the lifestyle adjustments necessary to help eliminate them from your body.
-To guide you along in your quest for better health and a cleaner body, we gathered the top five tests for checking for heavy metals.
+So if you’re afraid that you may be exposed to unhealthy levels of heavy metals, it’s important that you test for heavy metal toxicity.
+This will allow you to make the lifestyle adjustments necessary to help eliminate these toxic elements from your body.
+To guide you along in your quest for better health and a cleaner body, we gathered the top five heavy metals tests that you can take at home.

-Some major reasons that you should consider taking a heavy metal test include:
+Some major reasons that you should consider taking a heavy metals test include:

-ZRT Laboratory offers a heavy metal blood test that’s ideal if you’re experiencing any heavy metal poisoning symptoms.
-With their test, you can check exactly how much selenium, mercury, cadmium, lead, zinc, magnesium, and copper is in your blood.
+ZRT Laboratory offers a heavy metals blood test that’s ideal if you’re experiencing any heavy metal toxicity symptoms from a recent exposure.
+Their test results includes a heavy metals panel that will tell you exactly how high your selenium, copper, cadmium, lead, zinc, magnesium, and mercury levels are.

 While you’re supposed to have some zinc, copper, and selenium in your system, having too high of a concentration of these metals is potentially toxic.
-And any amount of cadmium, mercury, and lead is toxic.
-Too high of a concentration of these metals can lead to dangerous conditions such as lead poisoning.
+And any level of cadmium, arsenic, lead, and mercury exposure is toxic.
+Chronic exposure to these metals can lead to dangerous conditions such as lead poisoning and arsenic poisoning.

-Simply by using a drop of your blood, MyLab is able to test for some of the most commonly occurring heavy metals found in the environment.
-Their Heavy Metals Screening kit will check your blood for lead, mercury, arsenic, and cadmium, all of which can lead to health problems after chronic exposure.
+Simply by using a blood sample, MyLab is able to test for some of the most commonly occurring heavy metals found in the environment.
+Their Heavy Metals Screening kit will check your blood sample for lead, mercury, arsenic, and cadmium, all of which can lead to health problems after chronic exposure.

-The heavy metal blood test panel you’ll receive lays out the concentration levels of these potentially dangerous substances in your blood.
-Once identified, you can narrow down if these chemicals are entering your system through your food, drinks, or environment, and take steps to lessen your exposure to them.
-This at-home heavy metal blood test costs less than most of the competition’s tests as well.
+The heavy metal blood test panel you’ll receive lays out the concentration of these potentially toxic elements in your blood.
+Once identified, you can narrow down if these chemicals are entering your system through your food, drinking water, or from environmental toxins, and take steps to lessen your exposure to them.
+This at-home heavy metal blood test costs less than most of the competition’s laboratory tests as well.

-Doctor Data’s Heavy Metals Toxicity test will check your body for exposure to things like arsenic, lead, mercury, and other toxins by using a strand of your hair.
-The test can tell if you’ve been exposed to 31 different toxins for up to six months after exposure.
+Doctor Data’s Heavy Metals Toxicity test will check your body for chronic exposure to things like arsenic, lead, mercury, and other toxins by using a strand of your hair.
+The test can tell if you’ve been exposed to 31 different toxins, from recent exposures to up to six months after.

 Gadolinium is a heavy metal that doctors use when performing an MRI scan.
 While the chemical is highly toxic, the compound used in MRIs is chelated, making it safe for most patients.

-That being said, if you recently went through an MRI you may still have some of this toxic substance inside you.
-Fortunately, with this simple urine test you can quickly identify the toxicity levels of gadolinium in your body.
+That being said, if you recently went to a healthcare professional for an MRI you may still have some of this toxic substance inside you.
+Fortunately, with this simple urine collection test, you can quickly identify the heavy metal toxicity levels of gadolinium in your body.

 Below, we’ll answer some of the more common questions we get regarding at home heavy metal tests: